belsonrj/venue/README.md

 # Venue

-The CLI gem that I've designed is focused on two functions.
-The first function is indexing one's collection of artists that they've seen, as well as, the venues that they've visited.
-The second function behind this gem is to scrape the top 5 concerts happening in Philadelphia from a Philadelphia concert website.
-The list of concerts will change depending on what concerts are in the top 5.
-Each return shows the artist, venue, and concert date.
+The CLI gem that I've designed is focused on listing the top 5 venues to see indie music in Philadelphia.
+User is also able to get the address, phone number, and a short info paragraph about the selected venue.

 ## Installation